Portugal

 And let's not forget the roads that meander through the Douro Valley, where terraced vineyards narrate tales of centuries-old wine-making traditions.
 Whether you're cruising along the coast, navigating the mountainous terrains, or getting lost in the rustic charm of the countryside, Portugal promises a road trip that's as diverse and rich as its legacy.
 So, rev up your engine, and let Portugal’s roads guide you through its mosaic of wonders.

-On the northern part of Madeira Island, in Portugal, there is a rather peculiar and dangerous road called Antiga Estrada Regional 101 (ER101).
-Due to Madeira' s dramatic coast line, the road has many curves, narrow passages and steep climbs and descents.
-It's rugged, slow and old.
-It's one of the most scenic drives in the world.
+On the northern part of Madeira Island, in Portugal, lies a rather peculiar and dangerous road called Antiga Estrada Regional 101 (ER101).
+Due to Madeira's dramatic coastline, the road boasts many curves, narrow passages, and steep climbs and descents.
+It's rugged, slow, and old, making it one of the most scenic drives in the world.

-Located in the North Region of Portugal, Estrada Nacional 222 between Peso da Régua and Pinhao, was awarded as the 2015 world's best road.
+Located in the North Region of Portugal, Estrada Nacional 222, between Peso da Régua and Pinhão, was awarded as the world's best road in 2015.

 National Road 2 is nicknamed the Route 66 of Portugal.
 It’s a very exciting and scenic journey in the heart of the country, taking you from Chaves in the north to Faro in the south.